 - Add water and season with salted soy beans and sugar.
 Adjust the seasoning as needed.

-- Place the eggplant back in the pan with chilis and Thai basil leaves and stir for another 2-3 minutes.
+- Place the eggplant back in the pan with chilies and Thai basil leaves and stir for another 2-3 minutes.
 Remove from heat and serve with rice immediately.